 Classes will be held on Saturdays, with pre-course work and theory assessment to be completed in between classes.
 The course consists of three classes, held one Saturday a month from 10am-2.30pm, followed by one session for in-class assessment.

-The next public course commences 31 October 2020.
+The next public course will commence in 2021.
 Alternatively, this course can be held on site for employers wishing to train eight or more staff.
 Contact us to discuss options and costs for onsite training.

 For further information or to register your interest email firstname.lastname@example.org